-Serbia has been waiting smart meters for decades8.
-January 2018. / News Serbia Energy
+Serbia has been waiting smart meters for decades, News Serbia Energy

 Electrical meters solve the problem of network losses, saving up to 40 million euros per year, but none has been delivered.